For the third time in four tries, the Legislature was unable to finish its business in 120 days.

 Lawmakers also settled on a tax rebate program guaranteeing every car and truck owner at least $75 and providing the same checks to seniors with valid ID cards who don't have drivers' licenses.

-And they finalized a deal on a bill providing $22 million to start all-day kindergarten in Title I schools.
+And they finalized a deal on the bill providing $22 million to start all-day kindergarten in Title I schools.

 Finally convinced it was a simple error, each side passed the other's measures including the Senate pork bill and a proposed constitutional amendment dealing with initiative petitions and referendums.